<function>

 @code_warntype foo(tup) # type UNSTABLE

-For its part, creating a tuple from a vector will inevitably cause type instability, regardless of the vector's characteristics.
+Likewise, creating a tuple from a vector will inevitably cause type instability, regardless of the vector's characteristics.
 The reason is that vectors don't store information about the number of elements they contain.
-Consequently, the compiler must treat tuples as having a variable number of arguments, with each possible number of elements corresponding to a different concrete type.
+Consequently, when attempting to construct a tuple from a vector, the compiler must account for the possibility of varying numbers of arguments.
+The result is that each potential number of elements corresponds to a distinct concrete type for the tuple.

 x = [1, 2, "hello"] # 'Vector{Any}' has no info on each individual type